Tithes & Alms

 -

-Paul shows "the letter" and "the law" are two different things because the Jews were by "the letter" trusting in the offering and sacrifices of animals but transgressors of "the law" of the commandments.
-The Letter killeth, but the Spirit giveth life because the Spirit purges the conscience through Yache's blood from sin and writes the commandments into our hearts that we may live a life in righteousness unto Alahayim by obedience to the commandments through faith in Yache Christ.
+The Gentiles who are circumcised of heart by keeping the righteousness of the law of the commandments to fulfill the law in their lives through faith will judge the Jews, who transgressed the law while being circumcised in their flesh and upholding animal sacrifice (the letter).
+Paul shows "the letter" and "the law" are two different things because the Jews at that time operated by "the letter" trusting in the offering and sacrifices of animals but were transgressors of "the law" of the commandments.
+The Letter killeth, but the Spirit giveth life because the Spirit purges the conscience through Yache's blood from sin and writes the commandments into our hearts that we may live a life in righteousness unto Alahayim by obedience to the commandments through faith in Yache Christ for the true circumcision in spirit to be living sacrifices unto Alahayim;

 -

-So the Spirit giveth life because She has written on our hearts so that we would be doers of the law because of our faith in Christ unto justification.
-On the opposite side, the Letter, which kills, was the ministration of death written on stones:
+So the Spirit gives life because She writes on our hearts for us to be doers of the law because of our faith in Christ unto justification.
+On the opposite side, the Letter, which kills, was the ministration of death written on stones that Israel was enjoined unto by the blood of bulls: [Exo 24:5-8]

 2Co 3:7